HariNarayananJ04/Hospital-Management-System/README.md

    - Based on user input, it performs the desired action by calling methods from `Doctor` or `Patient` classes.
    - Stores all doctors and patients inside **ArrayLists** (like dynamic lists in Java).

-   👉 Think of it like a manager who maintains two lists: one for doctors and one for patients.

 ---

 2. **Doctor.java**